WURS-TECH/Wurs.Utilities/Wurs.Utilities.OperationResult.FluentValidation/README.md

-# Wurs.Utilities.OperationResult.Extensions.FluentValidation
+# Wurs.Utilities.OperationResult.FluentValidation

-`Wurs.Utilities.OperationResult.Extensions.FluentValidation` is a .NET library that provides extension methods to use `Wurs.Utilities.OperationResult` with [Fluent Validation](https://github.com/FluentValidation/FluentValidation)
+`Wurs.Utilities.OperationResult.FluentValidation` is a .NET library that provides extension methods to use `Wurs.Utilities.OperationResult` with [Fluent Validation](https://github.com/FluentValidation/FluentValidation)

 ## Table of Contents